-Inner City Youth Opportunities (ICYO) was founded in 1993 as a 501(C)3 non-profit organization by Cincinnati residents Jeanne and Philip Bell to help children living in the inner city that were experiencing family problems and struggling to become better students, both academically and socially.
+Inner City Youth Opportunities (ICYO) was founded in 1993 as a 501(C)3 non-profit organization by Cincinnati residents Jeanne and Philip Bell, Indian Hill residents, to help low income children living in the inner city that were experiencing family problems and struggling to become better students, both academically and socially.
 Their goal was to help these children develop the ability to resist negative peer pressure and increase the skills needed to achieve their dreams by remaining in school and graduating from high school.

-As relationships developed between the children and Ms. Bell, ICYO tennis instructors and volunteers, Ms. Bell realized that as a result of a lack of an adult’s attention to their education and a lack of guidance from adults important in their lives, many were failing at school due to truancy and behavior problems that resulted in frequent suspensions.
+As relationships developed between the children, Jeanne and Philip Bell, ICYO staff, tennis instructors and volunteers, Jeanne Bell realized that as a result of a lack of an adult’s attention to their education and a lack of guidance from adults important in their lives, many were failing at school due to truancy and behavior problems that resulted in frequent suspensions.
 She realized that any hope of success for these children demanded that these needs be addressed.
 In response, she expanded the original scope of ICYO by adding academic intervention and youth development programs to the organization resulting in its current structure.
-ICYO’s method is unique, as it uses a long term, comprehensive, year round program at no cost to participants, and provides transportation to and from all ICYO activities.
+ICYO’s method is unique, as it uses a long term, comprehensive, year – round program at no cost to participants, and provides transportation to and from all ICYO activities.